Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Experiments

 \subsubsection{Data}

-The German Traffic Sign Recognition Benchmark (GTSRB) \cite{Stallkamp2012GTSRB} serves as the dataset for our experiments, comprising 39,209 training and 12,630 testing samples across 43 traffic sign classes.
-Each client receives an equal subset of data per round, working at their respective quantization levels.
-Given the uniform data distribution, the weighting factor $w_i$ in Equation~\ref{eq_fedavg} is consistent across clients, simplifying the aggregation equation by excluding it.
+We utilize the German Traffic Sign Recognition Benchmark (GTSRB) \cite{Stallkamp2012GTSRB} as the dataset for our experiments.
+This dataset consists of 39,209 training samples and 12,630 testing samples across 43 traffic sign classes, captured in real-world driving environments.
+It reflects the variability of real-world conditions, including changes in lighting, weather, perspectives, and occlusions.
+This diversity ensures the dataset’s authenticity and makes it highly suitable for advancing research and development in smart transportation systems.
+In our experimental setup, each client is assigned an equal subset of the data.